CWRU-EECS301-Sum17/syllabus/Lectures/Lecture05/Slides/PITCHME.md

 * No phase relationship between Transmitter and Receiver
 * Receiver re-aligns to Transmitter on Start Bit
 * Transmission speed called Baud Rate

+Note:
+Baud Rate defined in symbols per second but for UART same as bits per second.

 ---